 Pet gates present a unique challenge for cat owners, as most cats view them as minor obstacles rather than barriers.
 Standard pet gates, typically ranging from 24-32 inches high, pose little challenge to determined felines.
 Even a conservative jumper can easily clear a 3-foot gate without breaking stride.

-For cat owners serious about containing their pets, gate height needs to exceed 5-6 feet to be truly effective.
+For cat owners serious about containing their pets, gate height needs to be at least 5-6 feet to be truly effective.
 However, at these heights, gates become impractical for human use.
 This reality explains why many cat owners find gates ineffective and must rely on alternative containment strategies.

 The motivation factor plays a huge role here.
 A cat determined to reach something on the other side of a gate will often surprise owners with their athletic abilities.
 Food, favorite toys, or simply curiosity can transform an ordinary house cat into a high-jumping olympian.